joewalker/gcli/docs/index.md

     var isemail = /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/;
     isemail.test.metadata = {
       description: 'Tests to see if the address is an email',
-      params: [ name: 'email', type: 'text', description: 'The addr to test' ] };
+      params: [ name: 'email', type: 'string', description: 'The addr to test' ] };
     isemail.toString.metadata = {
       description: 'Retrieve the regular expression used to test email addrs'